Maximizing Options to Advance Informed Choice for HIV Prevention

 The NextGen Squad

-The MOSAIC NextGen Squad is a team of paid youth advocates under the age of 30 from Eswatini, Kenya, Lesotho, Nigeria, South Africa, Uganda, Zambia, and Zimbabwe.
+The MOSAIC NextGen Squad is a team of paid youth advocates under the age of 30 from Eswatini, Kenya, Lesotho, Namibia, Nigeria, South Africa, Uganda, Zambia, and Zimbabwe.
 This dynamic group of young people shape, influence, and participate in a variety of MOSAIC project activities.
-They ultimately hold MOSAIC accountable as the project aligns its plans, actions, monitoring and evaluation, and learning efforts to be responsive to young people’s needs, preferences, and lived experiences; include the diversity of adolescent girls and young women; and meaningfully engage young people in research and research utilization.
+They ultimately hold MOSAIC accountable as the project aligns its plans, actions, monitoring and evaluation, and learning efforts to be responsive to young people’s needs, preferences, and lived experiences; include the diversity of AGYW; and meaningfully engage young people in research and research utilization.